8 Important Things You Should Do On An Immersion Trip Abroad

 Get out of your comfort zone and stay off the beaten track.

-I have a big camphor wood chest at home full of little notepads and bits of paper that I scrawled words and phrases on during my times in Egypt and if I hadn’t of written them down at the time then I probably would have forgotten them.
+I have a big chest at home full of little notepads and bits of paper that I scrawled words and phrases on during my times in Egypt, and if I hadn’t written them down at the time then I probably would have forgotten them.

-If you hear a word or encounter some writing somewhere that jumps out at you then whip out the notebook and record for it clarification later when you’re with a teacher or friend.
+If you hear a word or see some writing somewhere that jumps out at you then record it for it clarification later when you’re with a teacher or friend.

-Voice memo apps like the one on the iPhone are godsends for capturing sounds you hear out on the streets as well.
+Voice memo apps are godsends for capturing sounds you hear out on the streets as well.

 7. Find a teacher with a communicative methodology